giellalt/giellalt.github.io/infra/infraremake/BuildingAndUsingAWeightedSpeller.md

-The weights should be restricted to signed integers in the range `-32 000 - +32 000`.
-Weights are usually positive, with a higher weight meaning less likelyhood of being relevant.
-Negative weights are usually used to promote a candidate.
+The weights should be restricted to signed integers in the range `0 - +32 000`.
+Weights are always positive, with a higher weight meaning less likelyhood of being relevant.
+Negative weights are technically possible, but experience has shown that they have a very bad impact on speller behavior, and should be avoided by all means.
 The weights have no influence on whether a word is accepted, only on the ranking of suggestions.